arq5x/poretools/README.md

-        nucdist             Get the nucl. composition of a set of FAST5 files qualdist            Get the qual score composition of a set of FAST5 files winner              Get the longest read from a set of FAST5 files wiggle              Plot the observed signals for FAST5 reads times               Return the start times from a set of FAST5 files in tabular format
+        nucdist             Get the nucl. composition of a set of FAST5 files qualdist            Get the qual score composition of a set of FAST5 files winner              Get the longest read from a set of FAST5 files squiggle            Plot the observed signals for FAST5 reads times               Return the start times from a set of FAST5 files in tabular format
         yield_plot          Plot the yield over time for a set of FAST5 files